kristovaher/Wave-Framework/readme.txt

 WAVE FRAMEWORK
 --------------

-API-focused web and infosystems PHP micro-framework
+API-centric Open Source PHP Micro-framework

 ABOUT THIS README
 -----------------